 Does God show people their spouses?
 Will God tell you who to marry?
 What role does God play in your choice of mate?

-In So, God told you she’s the one for you?
-I talked basically on the unfortunate circumstances that arise with the issue of “God told me they are the one for me.”
+In God told me he was going to be my husband I talked basically on the unfortunate circumstances that arise with the issue of “God told me they are the one for me.”

 But I realized that there was a need for another article to counter another extreme.

-I believe that stance hurts the wonderful amazing testimonies of those whom it is evident God spoke to them and led them to their spouses.
+I believe that stance hurts the amazingly wonderful testimonies of those whom it is evident God spoke to them and led them to their spouses.
 And there are many of such testimonies.

 Just because some experience failure doesn’t mean others do not register genuine success.

 But if you have waited long and the person has not come, stop rejecting the ones interested in you.
-I don’t know why God would make his child wait for five, seven or ten years, seeing the person and agonizing, and waiting for them to make up their minds.
+I don’t know why God would make his child wait for five, seven or ten years, waiting for the other person to come to them.

-I have seen cases where someone believes their spouse is not the one God ordained for them, and they are ready to divorce that one and go marry the God-ordained one.
+I have seen cases where someone believes their spouse is not the one God ordained for them, and they are ready to divorce and go marry the God-ordained one.

 The increase in the cases of divorce and remarriage for unbiblical reasons among Christians today has made some not to take their marriage vows seriously.
 They can divorce and remarry for any reason, including ‘marrying the God-ordained one you had missed’.